athampatel/tsi-weather-widget/README.md

 Technical decisions made
 ==========================================================
-We used to store the Settings option and results details into set_transient and get_transient methods instead of wp_cache objects and usually the time limit is set to 45mins.
+We used to store the Settings option and results details into set_transient and get_transient methods instead of wp_cache objects.
+Limited expiry time to 45 mins as mentioned

 Description: